daos-stack/daos/doc/admin/deployment.md

 storage subcommand (prepare --scm-only) can be used as a "command mode" invocation of *daos\_server* and must be run as root.
-SCM modules will be configured into interleaved regions with memory mode set to "AppDirect" mode with one set per socket (each module is assigned to socket and reports this via its NUMA rating).
+SCM modules will be configured into interleaved regions with memory mode set to "AppDirect" mode with one set per socket (each module is assigned to a socket and reports this via its NUMA rating).

 `sudo daos_server [<app_opts>] storage prepare [--scm-only|-s] [<cmd_opts>]`